team401/MP-Generator/README.md

 			and run the risk of damaging your robot.
 Field :
 	This is a graphical representation of the 2018 FRC field.
-	All dimentions are in feet.
+	All dimensions are in feet.
 	The unmarked objects are as follows :
 		Switch - This is the barbell shaped object in the middle of the field.
 		Scale - This is the barbell shaped object at the far (top) end of the field.